pmahnke/mahnke-cocktails/recipe/chartreuse_swizzle.md

 - Glassware:
   - High Ball
   - Crushed Ice
-- Garnish: Grated Nutmeg and a Mint Sprig
+- Garnish: Grated nutmeg, a mint sprig and a straw
 - Special Prep: Swizzle in the glass, and top with additional crushed ice.